Arizona vs. Wisconsin: Sportsbook promo codes, odds, spread, over/under - December 9

 Arizona vs. Wisconsin Betting Trends

-- Arizona has won seven games against the spread this season, while failing to cover zero times.
+- Arizona has covered in each of its seven games with a spread this season.

 - So far this season, two of the Wildcats games have hit the over.

-- Wisconsin has put together a 5-4-0 record against the spread this season.
+- Wisconsin has covered five times in nine chances against the spread this year.

-- The Badgers and their opponents have combined to hit the over three out of nine times this year.

 Arizona Futures Odds